Updated June 9, 2023

 Introduction to Defect Life Cycle in Software Testing

-As you might be aware by now that test execution is the phase where the tester would be actually executing the test scripts.
+As you might be aware by now, that test execution is the phase where the tester executes the test scripts.
 The process of execution of test scripts varies from company to company and might be different in different projects within the same company as well.
-Nowadays there are tools available for test execution, tools like – Quality Center, Microsoft visual studio and so on.
-The actual execution process of performing each step to compare actual and expected result remains the same for the functional tester irrespective of tools used.
-In this article will see about defect life cycle in software testing.
+Tools are available for test execution, like – Quality Center, Microsoft visual studio, etc. The actual execution process of performing each step to compare actual and expected results remains the same for the functional tester, irrespective of the tools used.
+This article will see about the defect life cycle in software testing.

 What if actual behavior is not equal to the expected behavior?

-When a tester finds that the actual testing result is not equal to the expected result, a defect is logged.
+A defect is logged when a tester finds that the actual testing result is not equal to the expected result.

 How to log a defect?

-There are many tools available nowadays, some of the defect logging tools are ClearQuest from IBM, HP’s Quality Center, open-source tools like defect life cycle in JIRA and so on.
+Many tools are available nowadays.
+Some defect logging tools are ClearQuest from IBM, HP’s Quality Center, open-source tools like the defect life cycle in JIRA, and so on.

-There are some of the mandatory fields which are common across the various defect logging tools, these fields are –
+Some mandatory fields are common across the various defect logging tools.
+These fields are –

 - Defect life cycle Description